kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

     the user's sound playback mechanism.
-For example, if latency is quite bad on your soundcard and there is a delay of .5 seconds between when audio is passed to your soundcard and when the audio is actually realized from the DAC, the visual time pointer for blue may appear ahead in time of what is being heard.
+For example, if latency is quite bad on your soundcard and there is a delay of .5 seconds between when audio is passed to your soundcard and when the audio is actually realized from the DAC, the visual time pointer for Blue may appear ahead in time of what is being heard.
 Using a .5 value for latency correction would correct for this.